Job Titles

 • The ability to adapt and work in a fast-paced environment where priorities may shift quickly.

-It’s one thing to know the requirements of a role — it’s another to see yourself in it.
-At The Org, we believe that putting faces to the job title can provide more context and a better sense of how the role fits into the big picture.
+It’s one thing to know the requirements of a role — it’s another to see what that role looks like in the wild.
+At The Org, we believe that putting a face to the job title and seeing for yourself where the role fits into the company makes it much easier to picture yourself in it.

-Explore live positions for software engineers and meet the people behind the title here.
+We’re here to help you answer those questions.
+Explore live positions for software engineers and see the role in the wild here.

 Example of a Software Engineer